Digital Media Production

 “Keep your eyes on the stars, and your feet on the ground.” – Theodore Roosevelt

-Theodore Roosevelt’s quote opened my eyes to how I see life.
-Keeping my eyes on the stars while also keeping my feet on the ground has formed my personality.
+His quote opened my eyes to how I see life.
+Living by this quote, has helped form my personality.
 When hardships come, I keep my faith strong and depend on it to get me through to the other side.
-Getting knocked down can mean quite a few different things.
-When someone is harsh with feedback, or when life knocks me down in general, I have to be strong enough to get back up and go on.
-When designing, it’s easy to get frustrated and mad quickly.
+When designing, it’s easy to get frustrated quickly.
 However, staying patient and kind is something I always strive to do.
 One of my best skills is caring about the humans around me.
 No matter who or the situation, my big heart seeps into every conversation.
-If someone around me is struggling.

 With writing skills, design skills, people skills, and more, I am beyond ready to see what the future holds for me in the design field.
-The sky is limitless, and thinking about where I could be shortly makes me smile.
+The sky is limitless!
+Thinking about where I could be in a short amount of time makes me smile.

 Kaylen Wieneke